Lefihm/Ocean/Docs/Conventions.md

 ### Open Methods

 An "open method" would be considered a function that is not within the scope of a class or object.
 So either static helper functions or general helper functions that are used.
-Open methods should follow the naming convention of a lowercase 'o' as the prefix to the name.
+Open methods should follow the naming convention of a lowercase 'o' as the prefix to the name, denoting that the function is from Ocean Engine.

 **For example:**